 The operation of a lean, supply-safe network is becoming increasingly important for grid operators.
 The importance of quantitative assessment of supply security is increasing.
 With ERIS (Evaluation of Reliability Index for Electric Systems), you receive an ideal tool for network planning and development as well as for the systematic determination and measurement of supply security during operation.
 ERIS helps to quantify the security of supply.
 ERIS can also be used to measure the impact of expansion and renewal investments.

-N-1 Constrained Optimal Power Flow (LMPs)
+Multi-periode and N-1 constrained Optimal Power

 Investment Analysis (Present Value)